 These are two examples of systems in place, on a small scale, that have enjoyed success measured by quantitative metrics.
-This gives further confidence that a consortium led by Boeing is a very viable initiative.
+This gives further confidence that a consortium led by Boeing is a very viable initiative to promote K-12 activities.

-4.3 Final Recommendations
+Final Recommendations

-4.3.1 The Near Term Goals
+The Near Term Goals

-Here are recommendations for Boeing for the near term.
+The recommendations for Boeing (and industry) for the near term are:

 - 1. The Welliver Fellowship is a wonderful program for university faculty.
 Fellows who have experienced this program can provide great testimonials.
-This program can easily be extended out to K-12 STEM Teachers, to let them experience Boeing.
-Clearly, there is a funding issue here, but for the immediate future it is suggested that 1 or 2 STEM K-12 teachers be initiated into the Welliver program as a trial balloon.
-They could possibly be paired with a university Welliver Faculty Fellow.
-By this, the university Welliver Fellow. - 2.
+This program can easily be extended to K-12 STEM teachers, to let them experience Boeing.
+Clearly, there is a funding issue here, but for the immediate future it is suggested that 1 or 2 STEM K-12 teachers be initiated into the Welliver program as a trial experience.
+They could possibly be paired with a university Welliver faculty fellow.
+By this, the university Welliver fellow. - 2.
 Boeing has strategic research partnerships in place with eight universities in specific technology domains.
 The protocol for these partnerships is in place.
 This enables Boeing to tackle research problems in a relatively quick manner.
-Strategic education partnerships with universities are strongly advocated.
+The authors advocate strategic education partnerships with universities.
 These partnerships would be directed toward engaging the education community to develop strategies to address deficiencies in the STEM pipeline. - 3.
 Boeing should work toward promoting engineering and the Boeing name earlier in the pipeline.
-We have several suggestions in this regard. - a.
+The authors have several suggestions in this regard. - a.
 Boeing should sponsor an Industry-Academia Summit which will help define the role that Boeing can play in K-12. - b.
 Teaching modules, based on Boeing case studies, can be developed for teachers. - c.
 Boeing is perceived as a leader in Lean and 10x methodologies.
 It has developed several training modules in this area.
 Some of these could be easily designed as modules for use in schools. - d.
-A web portal could be devised as a clearinghouse for disseminating the best practices in STEM education.

-- e.
-Boeing needs to develop a Signature Design or Science talent competition.
+A web portal could be devised as a clearinghouse for disseminating the best practices in STEM education. - e.
+Boeing should develop a Signature Design or Science talent competition.
 This would help define the Boeing brand at an early stage in a budding young engineer or scientist. - f.
 There are several Boeing engineers who serve as mentors for college students as well as secondary school kids.
 More can be done.
 But more importantly, this needs to be recognized by the company in a meaningful way. - g.
 Boeing can get behind innovative programs such as the NSF Robert Noyce Teachers Scholarship Program.
 This program provides scholarships to college students but in return asks for a commitment to teaching in secondary schools. - h.
-Boeing is already supporting design competitions run by professional societies and it needs to continue its involvement. - 4.
-Teachers in elementary and secondary schools hold the key to success in filling the pipeline.
+Boeing is already supporting design competitions run by professional societies and it needs to continue its involvement.

+4. Teachers in elementary and secondary schools hold the key to success in filling the pipeline.
 To attract talented STEM individuals to education, it is vitally important that the compensation be attractive.
 Teachers' salaries in a majority of schools are inadequate.
-As a large corporation, Boeing has the ability to lobby for higher K-12 teacher salaries, and it should.
+As a big corporation with a lot of clout, Boeing has the ability to lobby for higher K-12 teacher salaries, and it should.

-4.3.2 The Long Term Goals
+The Long Term Goals